 I’m an author.
 I’ve published books.
 I’m also a lawyer, because I practice law and that’s still my primary profession to this day.
-It’s been my primary profession for over a decade.
+It’s been my primary profession for over 15 years.

 It’s totally okay for you to just say I’m Asian.